GalaxyGate/guides/docs/discord/hosting_discord_js.md

 ```
 ![Node Version](https://i.imgur.com/T8u5lvN.png)

-If you do not get a response from above or something went wrong, please take a screenshot of what went wrong and ask us in the support channel via our [support server.](https://discord.gg/jcKEyxn)
+If you do not get a response from above or something went wrong, please take a screenshot of what went wrong and ask us in the support channel in our [support server.](https://discord.gg/jcKEyxn)

 ### Getting your bot onto the VPS
 Assuming you have an SSH client it should be easy enough to drag a zipped copy of your bot without the node_modules folder and unzip it via terminal.
 ```
-cd <bot folder name> // if you haven't already! sudo apt install unzip unzip filename.zip npm install
+cd <bot folder name> // if you haven't already! sudo apt install unzip -y unzip filename.zip npm install
 ```